SY575/COVID19-CT/README.md

 # Using your own dataset
 First, you should convert your CT images into `JPG` format.

+We recommand the following file structure:

+`
+DATASET_ROOT_DIR
+├── INPUT_DIR
+│   ├── Person 1
+│   ├── Person 2
+│   ├── ...
+│   ├── Person n
+`

-Then, run `/local_trainer/preprocess.py DIR` to preprocess the images.
+Then, run `/local_trainer/pre_cut_lung.py INPUT_DIR OUTPUT_DIR` to preprocess the images.